IIT-EnergySystemModels/openTEPES/README.rst

 **Remark:** at this step only press enter for each input and openTEPES will be executed with the default parameters.

 After this in a directory of your choice, make a copy of the `9n <https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/9n>`_ or `sSEP <https://github.com/IIT-EnergySystemModels/openTEPES/tree/master/openTEPES/sSEP>`_ case to create a new case of your choice but using the current format of the CSV files.
 A proper execution by ``openTEPES_Main`` can be made by introducing the new case and the directory of your choice.
-Note that the solver is **cbc** by default, but it can be changed by other solvers that pyomo supports (e.g., gurobi, highs, mosek).
+Note that the solver is **glpk** by default, but it can be changed by other solvers that pyomo supports (e.g., gurobi, highs).

 Then, the **results** should be written in the folder who is called with the case name.
-The results contain plots and summary spreadsheets for multiple optimised energy scenarios, periods and load levels as well as the investment decisions.
+The results contain plots and summary spreadsheets for multiple optimized energy scenarios, periods and load levels as well as the investment decisions.

 **Note that** there is an alternative way to run the model by creating a new script **script.py**, and write the following:

     ``from openTEPES.openTEPES import openTEPES_run``

-    ``openTEPES_run(<case>, <dir>, <solver>, <result>, <log>)``
+    ``openTEPES_run(<dir>, <case>, <solver>, <results>, <log>)``

 Tips
 ####